Skip to main content

 Bill Summary

-The bill defines:
+The act defines:

 • "Covered entity" as a hospital, community clinic, maternity hospital, freestanding emergency department, or rehabilitation hospital, but "covered entity" does not include a health-care professional or a hospital, community clinic, or other facility owned or operated by the state;

-• "Denial of care", in part, as refusal to provide health-care services for nonmedical reasons; and
+• "Denial of care", in part, as refusal to provide health-care services for nonmedical reasons;

-(Note: This summary applies to the reengrossed version of this bill as introduced in the second house.)
+(Note: This summary applies to this bill as enacted.)

 Status